jacksund/simmate/docs/parameters.md

 ## singleshot_sources
 (experimental feature; advanced users only)
-A list of structure sources that run once and never again.
-This includes generating input structures from known structures (from third-party databases), prototypes, or substituiting known structures.
+This parameter is a list of structure sources that run once and never again.
+This includes generating input structures from known structures (from third-party databases), prototypes, or substituting known structures.

 In the current version of simmate, these features are not enabled and this input should be ignored.

 --------------------------

 ## sleep_step
-When there is a cycle within a workflow (such as iteratively checking the number of subworkflows submitted and updating results), this is the amount of time in seconds that the workflow will shutdown before restarting the cycle.
+This parameter is the amount of time in seconds that the workflow will shutdown before restarting the cycle when there is a cycle within a workflow (such as iteratively checking the number of subworkflows submitted and updating results).
 For evolutionary searches, setting this to a larger value will save on computation resources and database load, so we recommend increasing it where possible.

 === "yaml"
     ``` yaml